BHUVANSH855/python-docs-pa/PROJECT_REPORT.md

 # Report Version

-Version: 1.0
+Version: 2.0

-Generated after completion of the entire Tutorial section of the Python documentation translation project.
+Generated after completion and validation of all currently tracked translation files in the repository, including Tutorial documentation, bugs.po, library/functions.po, and library/stdtypes.po.